bjt-user/Linux/linux_from_scratch.md

 gpg --verify {signature-file-name}
 ```
 The verify step decrypts the signature-file, revealing a checksum; it then runs a checksum algorithm over the real file and checks that they are the same.
 Obviously, the “gpg” application needs to be installed locally.

+In general, it is best to perform all steps except “make install” as a normal system user, not root.
+This avoids mistakes and possibly some attacks (though as the install step is done as root that isn’t much protection).
+However installing software into the global /bin or /usr directories usually requires administration privileges (unless you’re using a “user-based package manager” or similar rare setup).